Cowra: Japanese Garden

 Located 3 kilometres south of the war cemetery is the Cowra Japanese Garden and Cultural Centre.
 It was designed in 1977 by Ken Nakajima (1914–2000), a "world renowned architect" of Japanese gardens at the time.
 The first stage was opened in 1979, with a second stage opened in 1986.
 The gardens were designed in the style of the Edo period and are a komatsu ("small pine-tree") or strolling garden.
 The rocky hillside, manicured hedges, waterfalls and streams, and the two lakes provide a serene environment for a myriad of birdlife.
-Special features of the garden include a Bonsho Bell, a traditional Edo Cottage, an authentic open air Tea House and a Bonsai House.
-They are designed to show 'A Sense of Season' throughout the year as well as representative landscape types of Japan.
+Special features of the garden include a Bonshō bell, a traditional Edo cottage, an authentic open air tea house and a bonsai house.
+They are designed to show "A Sense of Season" throughout the year as well as representative landscape types of Japan.
 At 5 hectares (12 acres), the garden is the largest Japanese garden in the Southern Hemisphere.
 They were added to the National Trust Register in June 2013.

 After cherry trees were planted in 1988, an annual Sakura Matsuri (cherry blossom festival) was first held in 1990 and is an event in Cowra's tourism calendar and is held in the gardens during September.
 The festival celebrates the birth of spring.
 Locals, Australian and international visitors alike have the opportunity to experience traditional elements of Japanese culture.
 Sakura at the Cowra Japanese Garden is celebrated annually when the cherry blossoms are at their peak.